-The Company expects that its cash and cash equivalents as of March 31, 2024, will enable it to fund its operating expenses, lease and debt service obligations and capital expenditure requirements for at least twelve months from the date these condensed consolidated financial statements were issued.
+The Company expects that its cash and cash equivalents as of September 30, 2024, will enable it to fund its operating expenses, lease and debt service obligations and capital expenditure requirements for at least twelve months from the date these condensed consolidated financial statements were issued.
 This evaluation is based on relevant conditions and events that are known and reasonably knowable at the date that the condensed consolidated financial statements are issued.
 To the extent these conditions or events change, the Company could deplete its available capital resources sooner than it currently expects.
+This evaluation also assumes that the Company remains in compliance with the covenants and no event of default occurs under its Loan Agreement with Oxford Finance.
+If an event of default occurs under the Loan Agreement and Oxford Finance exercises its rights under the Loan Agreement to foreclose on the Company's cash, the Company's ability to fund its operations, lease and debt service obligations will be shorter than it currently expects.

 Use of Estimates- The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expense, and related disclosures.
 The Company bases estimates and assumptions on historical experience when available and on various factors that it believes to be reasonable under the circumstances.
 The Company evaluates its estimates and assumptions on an ongoing basis.
 Estimates and assumptions relied upon in preparing these condensed consolidated financial statements relate to, but are not limited to, the present value of lease liabilities and the corresponding right-of-use assets, the fair value of warrants, stock-based compensation, accrued expenses, contingent consideration, grant income and deferred grant income, the valuation of embedded derivatives and the recoverability of the Company's net deferred tax assets and related valuation allowance.
-Actual results may differ from these estimates under different assumptions or conditions.
+Actual results may differ from these estimates under different assumptions or conditions